Arunima2004/Face-Recognition-System/README.md

 (iii)	Adaptive Learning and User Interaction:

 One unique aspect of our system involves adaptive learning mechanisms that improve recognition accuracy over time by incorporating user feedback or interactions.
 This feature enables the system to adapt to individual user preferences or changes in facial appearance, offering a more personalized and accurate recognition experience.

-Chapter2: Component Description

-2. COMPONENT DESCRIPTION:
+# 2. COMPONENT DESCRIPTION:

 Hardware and Software Used:

 2.1	Hardware:

 HP envy AMD RADEON Graphics i7 (13+ generation), RYZEN 16 GB RAM

 2.2	Software: Anaconda Jupyter

-Chapter3: Design/Methodology

-3. DESIGN / METHODOLOGY:
+# 3. DESIGN / METHODOLOGY:
 (i)	System Architecture:

 The system architecture follows a modular design comprising distinct components: input handling, face detection, feature extraction, recognition, and output visualization.
 Each module is designed to be independent, facilitating easy integration of different algorithms or improvements without affecting the overall system functionality.